 Different pricing plans are assigned to campus departments and student organizations in order to best serve our clients and community.
-To inquire further, please contact Reservations & Events.
+To inquire further, please contact Student Centers.

 University Departments and registered student organizations shall not use their privileges to access space, resources or services and “front” for another campus organization, non-university group, or commercial entity in order to avoid fees or receive reduced fees.
 All instances of “fronting” for campus organizations, off-campus groups or commercial entities will result in an adjustment of all related fees to appropriate rate category.
 (Section 3.4 of Student Centers policies)

 Determining the Event Host

 Student Centers operates with tiered pricing based on the entity executing the event.
 The following questions are asked by Student Centers staff at the time of reservation and/or during the event planning processing in order to determine the Event Host:

 - Ensured the event is congruent to the goals of the organization?